cyrfar/TrailerTrends/README.md

 * dt_main: number of days between the Youtube trailer with largest search volume and the movie's release date.
 * dt_trailers: number of days between the two most popular Youtube trailers for a movie. dt_trailers=0 if the movie only has one trailer, dt_trailers<0 if the first trailer was has the largest search volume.
 * dt_trailers_cat: categorical version of dt_trailers describing the sign of dt_trailers.

+**Constraints:** To train our model, we only consider movies
+* released after 2010
+* with runtimes > 80 min
+* with budget > $ 10,000,000
+* with production companies that always include the US

 **Contructed Predictors:** To measure positive trailer views we define the 'viewership score':